 Configure and calculate attribution in OWOX BI based on prepared clusters

-If you don’t have a project in OWOX BI, you can get a 14-day trial period for free.
+If you don’t have a project in OWOX BI, you can start using it for free right away.

 Before you run attribution calculations, you need to collect all the data in Google BigQuery cloud storage.
 With OWOX BI, you can send raw data about users’ actions on the site (page views, events, transactions, etc.), cost data, statistics from call tracking and email marketing services from Google Analytics to GBQ.